It takes courage:

 *Books like Jack Mitchell’s Hug Your Customer; Hug Your People point to the benefits of putting care or love into action in the workplace.“’Hugging’ is Jack’s metaphor for bringing humanity back into the workplace… by getting to know, pay attention to and being curious about those we do business with by taking the time to learn what matters to them.”
 When working virtually, this can mean scheduling some additional time individually and/or at the beginning of a team meeting and/or scheduling a virtual team or individual coffee.

 And, I add, to act based on what you learn matters to them.
-I recently heard Erica Dhawan refer to this as “combustion” in her WBECS (World Business Executive Coaching Summit-sign up for new, free) program.
+I recently heard Erica Dhawan refer to this as “combustion” in her WBECS (World Business Executive Coaching Summit) program.
 Benefits for leaders include decreased turnover and increased engagement of staff and customers.

 How are you stepping up with courage, commitment and caring?